-Rear Adm.
-John N. Christenson reported as Chief of Staff, U.S. European Command, Stuttgart, Germany Feb.
-2014.
+Rear Admiral John N. Christenson reported as chief of Staff, U.S. European Command, Stuttgart, Germany February 2014.

 The fourth of six sons of a Navy Skyraider pilot and a Navy nurse, he graduated from the U.S. Naval Academy in 1981.

 At sea, he commanded USS McClusky (FFG 41); Destroyer Squadron 21 in USS John C. Stennis (CVN 74); Naval Mine and Anti-submarine Warfare Command, Corpus Christi, which included operational commander duties in the 5th and 7th Fleets; Carrier Strike Group 12, the USS Enterprise (CVN 65) Strike Group, and as President, Board of Inspection and Survey.
 He also served at sea as the anti-submarine warfare officer, nuclear weapons officer, and main propulsion assistant aboard USS Cook (FF 1083); aide to commander, Cruiser Destroyer Group 1 in USS Long Beach (CGN 9); weapons officer aboard USS Downes (FF 1070); Destroyer Squadron 21 combat systems officer in USS Nimitz (CVN 68); and, as executive officer aboard USS Harry W. Hill (DD 986).
 He deployed eight times on seven ships and twice in command of McClusky.